How Much Water Should I Drink While Fasting

-Adults should drink a milliliter of liquid for every calorie of food, which means that women should drink two liters on a 2000 calorie diet, and men need to drink two and a half liters on a 2500 calorie diet.
-People who are later in years are recommended to drink between six and eight glasses of water daily, which has become popularly accepted.
+Some recommendations state that adults should drink a milliliter of liquid for every calorie of food, which means that women should drink two liters on a 2000 calorie diet, and men need to drink two and a half liters on a 2500 calorie diet.
+Others set a recommended intake level at 2.7 liters per day for women and 3.7 liters for men.
+People who are later in years are often recommended to drink between six and eight glasses of water daily, which has become popularly accepted.

 How much water should I drink while fasting?

 When you are fasting, you are encouraged to drink more water to stay hydrated.
 Generally, the quantity of water should be determined by how thirsty you are.
-However, based on a 2012 research conducted on Thirst and Hydration Status in Everyday Life, it was reported that fluid balance controls thirst based on critical regulation by the central and peripheral mechanisms (5).
+However, based on a 2012 review on Thirst and Hydration Status in Everyday Life, it was reported that fluid balance controls thirst based on critical regulation by the central and peripheral mechanisms (7).
 Thirst should not be the primary determining factor on when you should drink water and how much you are supposed to drink.
-Since, according to the study, certain factors like age and diseases can also influence your thirst level, so, they should be taken into consideration.
+Since, according to the authors, certain factors like age and diseases can also influence your thirst level, so, they should be taken into consideration.

-Another factor that can determine when and how much water you should drink is the color of your urine.
+Another factor that can guide you on when and how much water you should drink is the color of your urine.
 When there is a drop in your water level, there will be a change in your urine color.
 In case when your urine is very clear, it may mean that you are overhydrated.
-When it is yellow, that could be one of the signs of dehydration.
+When it is dark yellow, that could be one of the signs of dehydration.